Deterministic Inference across Tensor Parallel Sizes That Eliminates Training-Inference Mismatch: Motivation and Challenges

 \subsection{Why BIO Fail Under Different TP Sizes?}

 In this section, we first explain the weight-sharding strategy employed in tensor parallelism and then identify the underlying reasons why batch-invariant operations fail to ensure TP invariance.

 Figure~\ref{fig:vllm_tp} illustrates how the weights of transformer models are split under tensor parallel in vLLM.
 In general, TP distributes workloads in two complementary ways: \textbf{Column Parallel} and \textbf{Row Parallel}.
 Specifically, the \textit{QKV proj} in self-attention and the \textit{up proj} and \textit{gate proj} in the feed-forward network (FFN) are implemented as \textbf{column-parallel} operations.
-In column-parallel mode (Figure~\ref{fig:column_split}), the weight matrix $W \in \mathbb{R}^{K \times N}$ is split along its output dimension into $C$ blocks:
+In column-parallel mode (Figure~\ref{fig:column_split}), the weight matrix $W \in \mathbb{R}^{K \times N}$ is split along its output dimension into $C$ blocks, where $C$ is the number of GPUs: